yigitalcks/morse_Chat/README.md

 # morse_Chat
-it's don't running properly in Windows, it can't vocalize in low frequencies.
+it's not running properly in Windows, it can't vocalize beep sounds in low frequency.